awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + If you're configuring a database as a source for logical replication using AWS DMS see [Enabling CDC using a self\-managed PostgreSQL database as a AWS DMS source](#CHAP_Source.PostgreSQL.Prerequisites.CDC)

 **Note**
 Some AWS DMS transactions are idle for some time before the DMS engine uses them again\.
-By using the parameter `idle_in_transaction_session_timeout` in PostgreSQL versions 9\.6 and later, you can cause idle transactions to time out and fail\.
+By using the parameter `idle_in_transaction_session_timeout` in PostgreSQL versions 9\.6 and higher, you can cause idle transactions to time out and fail\.
 Don't end idle transactions when you use AWS DMS\.

 ### Enabling CDC using a self\-managed PostgreSQL database as a AWS DMS source<a name="CHAP_Source.PostgreSQL.Prerequisites.CDC"></a>